joeychrys/streamlit-chatGPT/README.md

 ## Usage

-Once the application is running, you can interact with it by following the on-screen instructions.
+Once the application is running, you can interact with it by following the on-screen instructions at `http://localhost:8501`

 ## Contributing